 Name Description DirectBroadcastEnable Specifies that an Isolated Routing Port (IRP) can forward directed broadcast traffic.
 A directed broadcast is a frame sent to the subnet broadcast address on a remote IP subnet.
-By disabling or suppressing directed broadcast on an interface, all frames sent to the subnet broadcast address for a local router interface are dropped.
+By disabling or suppressing directed broadcast on an interface, all frames sent to the subnet broadcast address for a

+Name Description local router interface are dropped.
 Disabling this function protects a host from possible denial of service (DoS) attacks.
 This feature is enabled by default.
 With the feature enabled, the Control Processor (CP) module does not receive a copy of the directed broadcast.
 As a result, the system does not respond to a subnet broadcast ping sent from a remote subnet.
+The default is disabled.